BiomedSciAI/fuse-drug/fusedrug_examples/design/amp/README.md

       `export AXPEP_DATA_PATH=<path to the folder that contains the downloaded files>`

+  * Set an environment variable for the split file to be generated:
+    Note that this is an output file that the code will generate.

+      `export PEPTIDES_DATASETS_SPLIT_FILENAME=<path to a pickle file to be generated>`

 2. Train design model

-  * Modify the configuration file if necessary `design/config.xml`
+  * Modify the configuration file if necessary `design/config.yaml`

   * Run the training script `python design/main_design_train.py`

 3. Train classification models

-  * Modify the configuration file if necessary `design/config.xml`- including the actual target (amp/toxicity)
+  * Modify the configuration file if necessary `classifier/config.yaml`- including the actual target (amp/toxicity)

   * Run the training script `python classifier/main_classifier_train.py`